 Figure 1.
-Standard NXP HSOP and PQFP offerings
+Standard Freescale SOIC Offerings

-3.1 Package description
+3.1 Package Description

-The HSOP and PQFP are surface mount integrated circuit packages.
-The standard form is a flat rectangular or square body, with leads extending from two or four sides.
-This package has a mechanically attached thick Copper (Cu) heat sink to improve the thermal performance.
-The exposed heat sink provides a direct path for heat conduction away from an IC and into a solder attached printed circuit board (PCB).
+The SOIC is a surface mount integrated circuit package.
+The standard form is a flat rectangular body, with leads extending from two sides.
 The leads are formed in a gull wing shape to allow solid footing during assembly to a PCB.
-Standard Pb-free lead finish on HSOP packages is NiPdAu and on PQFP packages is matte Sn.
+Standard Pb-free lead finish on these packages is Matte Tin plating.